ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 ## Step 5.
 Definition de modules used in this program

-To manage all the information that contains our web application we require create some helper functions,
+To manage all the information that contains our web application we require to create some helper functions,

 ```python